cocoy/connectome/README.md

 $ pip install StarCluster
 ```

-Configure starcluster by creating the config file at ~/.starcluster directory
+Configure starcluster by creating the config file at ~/.starcluster directory  OR
+copy the centos.config to $HOME/.starcluster/config.
+Change the AWS keys and other parameters on the config file.

+More config samples will be available at sc_config folder.

 ## Plugin Reference